John Wagner: 21st century

 In 2000 Wagner and Carlos Ezquerra revived "Strontium Dog" (main character Johnny Alpha had been killed off in 1990 in a story written by Alan Grant), based on a treatment Wagner had written for an abortive TV pilot.
 Initially, stories were set before the character's death in a revised continuity, but 2010's "The Life and Death of Johnny Alpha" brought Johnny back from the dead.

 Wagner has continued to be the main writer of "Judge Dredd" in 2000 AD and the Judge Dredd Megazine.
 In 2003 he co-wrote the Judge Dredd/Aliens crossover, "Incubus", with Andy Diggle, which was co-published by Dark Horse Comics and 2000 AD.
 Since 2005 he has shared the character with other writers, including Gordon Rennie, Robbie Morrison, Si Spurrier, Al Ewing and Michael Carroll.
 Major storylines he has contributed include "Origins" (2006–2007), exploring how the Judge system was established, and "Day of Chaos" (2011–2012), in which many of the institutions of Dredd's world are destroyed, leaving a more dangerous city.

 In 2016 Wagner teamed up with Grant to create a new comic for BHP Comics.
-Drawn by Dan Cornwell "Rok of the Reds" tells the story of a dangerous intergalactic outlaw, Rok of Arkadi, who, while on the run, hides on the planet earth by taking over the body and life of troubled football star Kyle Dixon.
+Drawn by Dan Cornwell, Rok of the Reds tells the story of a dangerous intergalactic outlaw, Rok of Arkady, who, while on the run, hides on the planet Earth by taking over the body and life of troubled football star Kyle Dixon.

 A father of two, Wagner lives with his wife near Shrewsbury, Shropshire.